solomonbstoner/solomonbston3r-ctf-diary/2018/SwampCTF 2018/Wild Night Out swampctf2018.md

 Since it involves steganography, I tried 2 *possible* solutions.

 1. The flag could be embedded as a string.

 ```
 solomonbstoner@swjsUbuntu:~$ strings tavern_night.png | grep -i "flag"
 solomonbstoner@swjsUbuntu:~$
 ```
 Nope, it was not.

-2. There might be other png images embedded in the file
+2. There might be other png images embedded in the file.

 ```
 solomonbstoner@swjsUbuntu:~$ binwalk tavern_night.png